Dan Lacksman: Biography

-Lacksman was born in Werl.
+Dan Lacksman was born in Werl.
 He started learning music and piano when he was 12 years old.
-A year later, he received a tape recorder and a guitar for Christmas, and formed a band with school friends.
+A year later, he received a tape recorder and a guitar for Christmas; he formed a band with school friends.
 They were playing songs of the Shadows, and some early compositions.

 He then discovered the music of the Beatles with their huge hit "She Loves You", and started composing more intensely, recording demo songs in his parents' dining room, which gradually became his first home studio, with the purchase of a second tape recorder and more instruments like a drumkit and a second-hand Fender Jazz Bass.

 In those days he composed the music of a song which would become later "Laat me nu toch niet alleen", made successful by Belgian artist Johan Verminnen, and more recently by the group Clouseau.

 In 1968, after high school, he decided to become a professional recording engineer.
 After a few months in a specialised school, frustrated by the slowness of the studies and the lack of practice, he looked for something more "in the field", and was lucky enough to find a job as tape-operator in Studio Madeleine, in Brussels.
 Working every day in a "hit making" studio with some of the top engineers and musicians in Belgium was a dream come true for Dan.

 He soon became captivated by synthesizers, and thanks to his family, bought his first one (the first one in Belgium) in 1970.
 It was an EMS VCS 3, and Lacksman still owns it: it is part of his collection of vintage analog synthesizers.

 As composer and artist, he had several international hit records in the seventies, and was working as a synthesizer specialist in Belgian and European studios for a lot of famous artists like Patrick Hernandez (more than 25 million records sold with "Born to Be Alive"), Plastic Bertrand and Thijs Van Leer, from the Dutch band Focus.

 Lacksman recorded an album and several singles under his name, and also several instrumental albums of electronic music, using mainly a big Moog modular system, under the name Electronic System.